Blindusername001/Self-Updating-Covid-19-Dashboard-with-UK-Gov-data/README.md

 # Building a Covid 19 dashboard which updates regularly with Google sheets and Tableau

-Building the below Tableau dashboard with data from UK government website [https://coronavirus.data.gov.uk/details/about-data]
+Building the below Tableau dashboard with data from UK government website [https://coronavirus.data.gov.uk/details/about-data].
+What's different is, we're building a data pipeline which gets the latest data weekly automatically without manual intervention.
+This was done with the help of Google sheets and Google scripts.

+The outline is to use Google scripts (javascript code) and Trigger functionality in Google scripts to get latest covid data from UK Gov website into a Google sheet.
+We will use this google sheet as the source for our Tableau dashboard.

+Though it sounds simple, there are a few challenges to overcome which are detailed in the below setions.